Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/24-aie_pl_interface/README.md

 ---
 ## Part 2 - Connecting RTL AXI4-Stream interfaces (NOT included in Block Design) to the AI Engine
-In this part, a design is replicated in which all the RTL sending and receiving data to and from the AI Engine is outside the Block Design (BD).
-To communicate with the AI Engine, the RTL needs to have a compliant AXI4-Stream interace (for example, it needs to be able to handle back pressure when tready is low).
-The AXI4S_Counter and the dummy Sink used in the previous part are instantiated in an RTL top-level, which also instantiates the Block Design that contains the AI Engine.
+In this part, the design from **Part 1** is replicated but the AXI4S_Counter and the dummy Sink used in the previous part are now instantiated in an RTL top-level, which also instantiates the Block Design that contains the AI Engine.
 As the V++ linker is only able to work inside a BD, add an IP block inside it to which the linker can connect.

 ### Hardware Platform